HyperVQ: Enabling Hyperprior Entropy Modeling for VQ-Based Generative Image Compression: Method

+In this section, we present HyperVQ, a general entropy modeling framework.
+As illustrated in Figure~\ref{fig:framework}, HyperVQ is designed as a universal component that can be integrated into diverse vector quantization (VQ) based codecs.
+Our design aims to resolve the inefficiency of static frequency tables by introducing content-adaptive, learned entropy modeling.
+The framework consists of three core components.

+1) Base VQ backbone.
+This part establishes the system foundation, using a pre-trained or jointly trained encoder to map the input image $x$ into discrete codebook indices across specified feature branches $b \in \mathcal{B}$.
+2) HyperVQ module.
+Serving as the analytical core, this module predicts content-adaptive probability distributions for the VQ indices by operating within the continuous embedding space, bridging the gap between continuous hyperpriors and discrete symbols.
+3) Parallel arithmetic codec.
+To ensure inference efficiency, we develop an accelerated engine that utilizes custom CUDA kernels to perform parallel density-to-probability mapping and arithmetic coding.

-\subsection{Principle of Hyperprior for VQ Indices}
+\subsection{Principle of hyperprior for VQ indices}

-\subsubsection{Problem Setting: Bridging Continuous Priors and Discrete Indices}
+\subsubsection{Problem Setting: Bridging continuous priors and discrete Indices}

-The success of hyperpriors in Scalar Quantization (SQ)~\cite{balle2018variational, minnen2018joint} arises from predicting Gaussian parameters $(\mu, \sigma)$ for a continuous latent variable, enabling highly efficient entropy coding.
-However, directly migrating this concept to Vector Quantization (VQ) encounters a \textbf{fundamental challenge}.
-Consider an input image $x \in \mathbb{R}^{3 \times H \times W}$, the encoder outputs a continuous feature map $h_g \in \mathbb{R}^{D \times H_g \times W_g}$.
-The VQ step maps the $D$-dimensional feature vector $(h_g)_{ij}$ at each spatial location $(i,j)$ to a discrete index $(\hat{y}_g)_{ij} \in \{1, \ldots, K\}$.
-These indices are \textbf{discrete and unordered} symbols, lacking the \textbf{continuous spatial structure} inherent in SQ latents upon which SQ hyperpriors rely.
-Therefore, constructing a probability model $P(\hat{y}_g \mid \hat{z}_g)$ for VQ indices at each granularity $g$ that is similarly \textbf{content-adaptive} and \textbf{spatially varying} to enable efficient entropy coding is a critical challenge.
+The success of hyperpriors in Scalar Quantization (SQ)~\cite{balle2018variational, minnen2018joint} arises from predicting parameters $(\mu, \sigma)$ for a continuous latent variable.
+However, VQ indices are discrete and unordered symbols, lacking the continuous spatial structure inherent in SQ latents.
+Consider an input image $x \in \mathbb{R}^{3 \times H \times W}$.
+A generic VQ encoder outputs continuous feature maps $\{y_b\}_{b \in \mathcal{B}}$, where $b$ denotes a specific branch, scale, or quantization stage.
+This multi-branch formulation enables HyperVQ to support diverse VQ architectures, ranging from multi-granularity (multi-scale) representations to multi-codebook (e.g., residual) quantization stages.
+The VQ step maps the $D$-dimensional feature vector $(y_b)_{ij}$ at each spatial location $(i,j)$ to a discrete index $(\hat{y}_b)_{ij} \in \{1, \ldots, K\}$.
+Constructing a content-adaptive probability model $P(\hat{y}_b \mid \hat{z}_b)$ for these indices is the critical challenge addressed by HyperVQ.

-\subsubsection{Core Idea: Gaussian Prior in the Embedding Space}
+\subsubsection{Core Idea: Gaussian prior in the embedding Space}

+Our key insight is that although the indices $(\hat{y}_b)_{ij}$ are discrete, their corresponding codebook embedding vectors $\mathbf{e}_k \in \mathbb{R}^D$ reside in a continuous $D$-dimensional embedding space.
+Consequently, rather than modeling the index $k$ directly, we predict a conditional probability distribution within this continuous embedding space.